trickest/mgwls/README.md

 ```

 # Report Bugs / Feedback
 We look forward to any feedback you want to share with us or if you're stuck with a problem you can contact us at [support@trickest.com](mailto:support@trickest.com).
-You can also create an [Issue](https://github.com/trickest/dsieve/issues/new) or pull request on the Github repository.
+You can also create an [Issue](https://github.com/trickest/mgwls/issues/new) or pull request on the Github repository.

 # Where does this fit in your methodology?
-Dsieve is an integral part of many workflows in the Trickest store.
+Mgwls is an integral part of many workflows in the Trickest store.
 Sign up on [trickest.com](https://trickest.com) to get access to these workflows or build your own from scratch!

 [<img src="./banner.png" />](https://trickest-access.paperform.co/)